omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 Well, not really.
-Sooner or later one player would figure out that if they fold their bad hands a little more frequently they would start losing a little less and then other players would follow their examples and everyone would end up exactly where you started.
+Sooner or later one player would figure out that if they fold their bad hands a little more frequently they would start losing a little less and then other players would follow their example and everyone would end up exactly where you started.

 This is why Poker has blinds.
 Blinds are obligatory bets placed at the beginning